opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 \[emphasis added\]

 60     Despite the allegedly blatant attempt by PPE to charge Kori large amounts of money for goods that were not delivered to the latter, Mr Hooi went so far as to testify that Kori still trusted Mr Pugaz in September 2016, as the latter was allowed in that month to take delivery of excess fabricated steel materials from his company.
-Mr Hooi testified that if he did not trust Mr Pugaz, “would we have allowed him to collect \[the\] material?”[\[note: 13\]](#Ftn_13) Subsequently, when cross-examined on why Kori did not ask PPE to confirm the price of the excess steel materials that the latter agreed to buy from it on 27 July 2016, Mr Hooi returned to the theme of a partnership with PPE despite the latter’s presentation of allegedly bogus delivery orders.
-He testified as follows:[\[note: 14\]](#Ftn_14)
+Mr Hooi testified that if he did not trust Mr Pugaz, “would we have allowed him to collect \[the\] material?”[^13] Subsequently, when cross-examined on why Kori did not ask PPE to confirm the price of the excess steel materials that the latter agreed to buy from it on 27 July 2016, Mr Hooi returned to the theme of a partnership with PPE despite the latter’s presentation of allegedly bogus delivery orders.
+He testified as follows:[^14]

 Q:… I would have thought that someone like you would have thought that since the price is $1,200 per metric ton; that you would have wanted to make sure that it is either acknowledged by him or that you have proved that \[the quotation\] was delivered to him.